Homotopy Path Algebras

+\end{proof} \begin{example} Let $A_k$ be the path algebra for the $A_k$-quiver with no relations and fix positive integers $k_0, ..., k_n$.
+Then, we can consider the tensor product

+as an HPA.
+In this case, each $X_{A_{k_i}}$ is itself homotopic to the $A_{k_i}$ Dynkin diagram.
+Therefore, $X_A$, by the above, is homotopic to a union of $n+1$-cubes.
+Specifically, this is a CW complex structure on the cube $[0, k_0] \times ... \times [0, k_n]$ broken into cubes of unit volume.
+In what follows, we call this CW complex $X_A^{min}$. \end{example}

 The reduction of the CW structures in these examples can be formulated rigorously using discrete Morse theory \cite{For98}, as discussed in \S\ref{sec: Morse}.
-The CW complexes $\Gamma_Q$, $X_{\mathbb{P}^2}^{min}$, and $X^{min}_{A_{k_1}\otimes A_{k_n}}$, are examples of a \newterm{minimal cellular resolution} of the diagonal bimodule of the quiver algebra, which can sometimes be obtained from a Morse matching.
+The CW complexes $Q$ (forgetting directions of the arrows), $X_{\mathbb{P}^2}^{min}$, and $X^{min}_A$, are examples of a \newterm{minimal cellular resolution} of the diagonal bimodule of the quiver algebra, which can sometimes be obtained from a Morse matching.